-If you’re a chiropractic assistant and looking to fulfill your Continuing Education (CE) requirements in the state of California, or you need to fulfill X-ray CE requirements, The WAVE has what you need!
+If you’re a chiropractic assistant and looking to sharpen your skills and deepen your understanding, or you need to fulfill X-ray CE requirements, The WAVE has what you need!
 Life Chiropractic College West’s annual chiropractic conference, held in August in Oakland, provides two tracks that will take care of all your CE requirements for the year in the state of California.

 The Life West WAVE CA track for chiropractic assistants empowers chiropractic teams with content that will send them back to the office with both inspiring and practical answers.
 The CA track on Friday, Aug.
 16, allows members of the team to meet their CE credits and then join the chiropractors in the crowd for the powerful speakers on the main stage at The WAVE during the rest of the weekend.
 Speakers slated for the morning track are:

 Dr. Glowaki, who will speak to the science credits for the CA track, hosts educational forums and works with corporations to institute wellness programs in the workplace.
 He was named the 2012 Parker Seminars “Chiropractor of the Year,” Doctor of the Year in 2008 by the California Chiropractic Association (CCA), and the 2010 Chiropractic Leadership Alliance (CLA) International Ambassador of the Year for his global seminars.